freetalk-fun/devtalk/docs/notebook/soft-skills/work-hard-vs-smart.md

 ## Why People Get It All Wrong

 First off, people can't make perfect plans.
-There is always going to be risk and inefficieny.
+There is always going to be risk and inefficiency.

 *But... we can make really good plans!* Sadly, most people don't know how to do that.